-Located just off The Commons, Dewitt Mall is one of the many historic buildings in the downtown area.
-With numerous small locally owned shops, services, and the famous Moosewood restaurant, this is everything you need in one spot.
+One of the many historic buildings in the downtown area.
+With numerous small locally owned shops, services, and the famous Moosewood restaurant, this is everything you need in one spot!

-Restaurant Row has gained its reputation as being the food mecca of Ithaca.
-With more restaurants per capita, Ithaca is a food lover's paradise!
-Ithaca has a variety of pet-friendly restaurants to choose from, all offering fantastic food that can be enjoyed in their outdoor dining areas.
+Aurora St. has gained its reputation as being the food mecca of Ithaca.
+Ithaca is a food lover's paradise - offering a variety of pet-friendly restaurants to choose from, all offering fantastic food that can be enjoyed in their outdoor dining areas.
 Be sure to contact the restaurants below to make sure they are allowing outdoor seating/dogs during the time of your planned visit as it is usually weather-dependent.

 Most Cayuga Lake Wine Trail member wineries are typically pet-friendly however, we recommend calling before you visit to double-check.

 Come here for a unique experience of small-batched brews, food trucks, and outdoor seating for a casual beer and dinner.

 Ithaca's newest independent micro-brewery and taproom focuses on crafting quality brews.
 Personal Best offers an expansive outdoor area.